bdallard/PythonNLP/README.md

 Final year project for my engineering degree in mathematical engineering and computer science with BNP Paribas.

-This project this project aims to compare different methods for French text classification, including that involving neural networks.
+This project aims to compare different methods for French text classification, including that involving neural networks.

 You can find there three models.
 The first one involving Bayesian methods, the second a convolutional neural network CNN and the third a long short term memory neural network LSTM.